Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: System Model and Preliminaries

 where $\left\{\sqrt{\beta_m^t}, \sqrt{\beta_m^r} \in [ 0,1]\right\}$ and $\left\{\theta_m^t, \theta_m^r \in [ 0,2\pi)\right\}$ denote the amplitude and phase shift of the transmission and reflection coefficients of the $m$-th element, respectively.

 We assume that the phase shifts of the transmission and reflection elements, i.e., $\{\theta_m^t,\theta_m^r\}$ do not depend on each other.
 However, because of the energy conservation law, the incident signal's energy has to be equal to the sum of the energies of the transmitted and reflected signals i.e., $|s_m|^2 = |t_m|^2+ |r_m|^2 , \forall m \in \mathbb{M}$ and consequently we have $\beta_m^t+\beta_m^r=1 , \forall m \in \mathbb{M}$.
-Thus, the amplitude of the transmission and reflection coefficients $\{\sqrt{\beta_m^t},\sqrt{\beta_m^r}\}$ are coupled.
-We also assume that each STAR-RIS element operates in simultaneous transmission and reflection mode (T $\&$ R mode) which is more general than simply the full transmission mode (T mode) or the full reflection mode (R mode) \cite{STAR1,STAR2}.
-As a result, in this paper, the operating protocol for STAR-RIS is ES as denoted in \cite{STAR1,STAR2}, where all elements of the STAR-RIS are assumed to operate in the T$\&$R mode.
+Thus, the amplitudes of the transmission and reflection coefficients $\{\sqrt{\beta_m^t},\sqrt{\beta_m^r}\}$ are coupled.
+We also assume that each STAR-RIS element operates in the energy splitting (ES) mode, i.e., simultaneous transmission and reflection mode (T $\&$ R mode) which is more general than the full transmission mode (T mode) or the full reflection mode (R mode) \cite{STAR1,STAR2}.
 The ES mode increases the number of degrees of freedom (DoFS) provided by the RIS for optimizing the network, but it also correspondingly increases the communication overhead between the BS and RIS \cite{STAR aided}.